DotIN13/midway-stunnel/README.md

-# stunnel — one-command apps on UChicago RCC Midway (with auto-tunneling)
+# STunnel: One-command remote web apps on Midway

 Run remote, browser-based apps (like VS Code Web) **on the Midway cluster** directly from your local terminal. `stunnel` handles: